Things to do

 The Club Parka booklet invites kids to explore, learn and have fun!
 Once activities are completed, they'll receive a reward!
 The booklets are available on site.Learn more about Parka and download other activities!

 Hold a 505 million year old fossil in your hand.
 Explore the remains of an ancient sea in the sky with hands-on activities and storytelling.
-Book early as these popular hikes fill up fast and are limited to a maximum of 12 people per hike.
+Book early as these popular hikes fill up fast.

 Motorists passing through Yoho on the Trans-Canada Highway are treated to awesome mountain views, but you’ll want to stay awhile to explore Yoho's short side-trips offering ample opportunities for picnicking and sightseeing.